cunnellp5/cunnellp5.github.io/README.md

 #### My problem

 1. I can deploy, routes work, pages render, but styles dont
-2. When i get styles working, I cant to a subsequent deployment (styles get taken away)
+2. When i get styles working, I cant run a subsequent deployment (styles get taken away)

-solution with a caveat until further notice:
+3. despite adding the .nojekyll files to the static directory and at root, its not getting copied

-- manually add the `.nojekyll` to root of `gh-pages` branch after a build/deploy (need to double check if the new build overwrites this file)
+- manually add the `.nojekyll` to root of `gh-pages` branch after a build/deploy OR
-  OR
 - make it apart of one the scripts? [need to test this]